T0nia/prodev-mobile-app/README.md

 # Project Directories Overview

-This repository contains different versions of the **ProDev Mobile App** project.
+The repository contains different versions of the **ProDev Mobile App** project.
 Each directory represents a different phase of development with specific objectives.

 ## **Directories and Objectives**